bskrainka/bskrainka.github.io/consulting.md

 I have a taught a broad range and style of courses in both academia and industry for several decades.
 In addition, I founded and developed [Galvanize's](https://www.galvanize.com) [Data Science Bootcamp in Seattle](https://www.galvanize.com/seattle/data-science).
-I deliver engaging -- even humorous -- classes which teach the indispensible knowledge you need to succeed with real problems.
+I deliver engaging -- even humorous -- classes which teach the indispensable knowledge you need to succeed with real problems.

 In addition, I have hired and mentored numerous data scientists for a variety of organizations.